-Here’s our key tips for getting a top independent school scholarship / bursary.
+Here’s our key tips for getting a top independent school scholarship / bursary, such as to Eton College.

 How to get a top independent school scholarship